-to the other can help save tax, which may be even more important this year.
+Switching income from one spouse or partner to the other can help save tax, which may be even more important this year.

-Always aim to use both individuals' personal allowances (\pounds 12,570 in 2021/22) and minimise paying tax at the higher rate. any higher and additional or top rate tax.
+Always aim to use both individuals' personal allowances (£12,570 in 2021/22) and minimise any higher and additional or top rate tax.

-45%, or 46% for non-savings, non-dividend income in Scotland.
+Income over £150,000 is currently taxed at 45%, or 46% for non-savings, non-dividend income in Scotland.